Red-Rapious/Genetic-Snake-AI/README.md

 Enter `http://localhost:8080/` (or any other given address) in your favorite web browser, and the simulation should start.

 ## Parameters
 You can play with the parameters of the game and genetic algorithm.
-They are defined as constants in the following files.
+They are defined as constants in the following files:

 [`game/lib.rs`:](libs/game/src/libs.rs)
 - Gaussian mutation parameters: the chance of mutation, and coefficient of change.